-This is the dominant phenomena regardless of size – it can be smaller than a meter, or over 100 meters in depth (In Sarisarinama, Venezuela, multiple sinkholes have reached about 1,000 feet wide and 1,150 feet deep).
+This is the dominant phenomenon for sinkhole formation regardless of their size.
+Sinkholes can be smaller than a meter, or over 100 meters in depth (in Venezuela for instance, multiple sinkholes have reached about 1,000 feet wide and 1,150 feet deep).
 They can also have very different shapes; some are just like a shallow saucer or bowl, while others are much more vertical.
-Some actually form water, and you’ve probably seens this in the form of little ponds in limestone.
+Some actually form water, and you’ve probably seen this in the form of little ponds in limestone.

 What really makes them dangerous is the fact that they’re really unpredictable.
 They form so slowly, that without thorough geological or geophysical research, you can’t really tell if something’s changing — this is why collapses have dramatic, unexpected effects, especially in urban settings.

 But we can know which areas are more prone to sinkhole formation, and this can help us be more prepared.

 If you want to see whether your area is prone to sinkhole formation, the first thing to do is check out a geological map.

 As mentioned previously, sinkholes are almost always prone to karst areas.
 In such areas, it’s sometimes possible to see hundreds or even thousands of sinkholes in a small area, and no surface streams, because all the drainage occurs subsurface.
 Evaporite rocks underlie about 35 to 40 percent of the United States, but in most cases, they are buried very deep, so there are only a few threatened areas.